themeteorchef/holiday-wish-list/holiday-wish-list.md

 Remember, back in our `welcome` template's `onRedered` method, we invoked this passing `Template.instance()`, or, the current instance (copy) of our `welcome` template.
 Think about that for a second.
 This means that we can access our `welcome` template from within our module without resorting to the usage of something like jQuery.
 Every little bit counts!

 After this is set, we get to work.
-First, we validate our form by making a call to `_validate()` which is just a wrapper around a call to the [jquery-validation]() library.
+First, we validate our form by making a call to `_validate()` which is just a wrapper around a call to the [jquery-validation](http://jqueryvalidation.org/) library.
 This may seem pointless, but it's not.
 What we're accomplishing with this is the creation of single-purpose functions.
 That means that—to the best of our abilities—we want to ensure that each function in our module is responsible for one thing and one thing only.
 In this case, the `_validate()` method is only responsible for attaching a call to jQuery validation.

 Inside of this call, notice that we're making a call to `validation()`, another method which returns our validation rules.
 Uhh, this is a bit strange.
 It is!
 The point here is to separate out all of the rules and properties for our validation into their own space.
 You _do not_ have to do this; it's strictly done for clarity here.
 If we had a bunch of different validations, this would really come in handy.
 Here, it's up to you.

-Notice that here, we have a method called `submitHandle()` calling _another_ method `_handleCreate()`.
-This like passing the boton in a 100 meter dash.
+Notice that here, we have a method called `submitHandler()` calling _another_ method `_handleCreate()`.
+This is like passing the boton in a 100 meter dash.
 Here, we're simply saying "when the form is valid, call the `_handleCreate()` method."
 Making sense?
 Down in that `_handleCreate()` method, we want to pay close attention to what's taking place.
 First, we rely on our hoisted `template` variable from earlier to grab the value of our `listName` field.
 Next, we make a call to a method we'll define in the next step called `createWishList`, passing the value of `listName` as the argument.

 The important part in all of this is the success callback of this call to `createWishList`.
 Notice that we have the line `localStorage.setItem( 'themeteorchef_dear_santa_list_id', listId );`.
 Can you guess what this is doing?
 Expecting that the new list's `_id` will be returned as the `listId` argument to our method call, we take this value and _set_ it on our `localStorage` using the `localStorage.setItem()` method.
 Notice that we're using the exact same name for this item as we did in our startup module a little bit ago.
 Here, once a list exists, we set it on the wisher's browser, preventing them from creating another one later, but also automating their access to the list they jut created.